slawekradzyminski/awesome-testing.com/_posts/2025-09-04-playwright-agentic-coding-tips.md

 You can login as admin/admin and open localhost:8081 where frontend is running.

 Check the screens and create ui-test-coverage.md based on api-test-coverage.md.
-Note that login and register screens are already covered by @login.ui.spec.ts
+Login screen is already covered by @login.ui.spec.ts
 ```

 ### 2. Enforce desired project structure